a-sync/ocap-stats/README.md

  * player tracking via the unit name or uid (not implemented in the official OCAP release)
  * content manager interface
    * select what OCAP entries get added to the stats as ops
-   * fix incorrect or missing op data (event type, mission info, commanders)
+   * fix incorrect or missing op data (op info, commanders, entities, events)
    * assign player aliases